 The Title IX Coordinator shall dismiss a formal complaint if the alleged conduct would not constitute sexual harassment as defined in Title 34, Code of Federal Regulations Section 106.30 even if proved.
-The Title IX Coordinator shall also dismiss any complaint that did not occur in the District's education program or activity or did not occur against a person in the United States, and may dismiss a formal complaint if the complainant notifies the District in writing that the complainant would like to withdraw the complaint or any allegations in the complaint, the respondent is no longer enrolled or employed by the District, or sufficient circumstances prevent the District from gathering evidence sufficient to reach a determination with regard to the complaint (Title 34, Code of Federal Regulations Sections 106.45).
+The Title IX Coordinator shall also dismiss any complaint in which the alleged conduct did not occur in the District's education program or activity or did not occur against a person in the United States, and may dismiss a formal complaint if the complainant notifies the District in writing that the complainant would like to withdraw the complaint or any allegations in the complaint, the respondent is no longer employed by the District, or sufficient circumstances prevent the District from gathering evidence sufficient to reach a determination with regard to the complaint (Title 34, Code of Federal Regulations Section 106.45).

-Upon dismissal, the Title IX Coordinator shall promptly, send written notice of the dismissal and the reasons for the dismissal simultaneously to the parties, and shall inform them of their right to appeal the dismissal of a formal complaint or any allegation in the complaint in accordance with the appeal procedures described in the section "Appeals" below (Title 34, Code of Federal Regulations Sections 106.45).
+Upon dismissal, the Title IX Coordinator shall promptly send written notice of the dismissal and the reasons for the dismissal simultaneously to the parties, and shall inform them of their right to appeal the dismissal of a formal complaint or any allegation in the complaint in accordance with the appeal procedures described in the section "Appeals" below (Title 34, Code of Federal Regulations Section 106.45).

-If a complaint is dismissed, the conduct may still be addressed pursuant to Board Policy and Administrative Regulation 605.03, Uniform Complaint Procedures as applicable.
+If a complaint is dismissed the conduct may still be addressed pursuant to Administrative Regulation 500.49 - Nondiscrimination in Employment as applicable.